alexandrecardososantos/webscraping_books_case/README.md

 ![alexandrecardososantos](https://github.com/alexandrecardososantos/imagens/blob/main/case_wb_14.JPG?raw=true)
 <br>

-After run the command, refresh the database it is possible to check that the table was created.
+After run the command, refresh the database and then it will be possible to check that the table was created.
 <br>

 ![alexandrecardososantos](https://github.com/alexandrecardososantos/imagens/blob/main/case_wb_15.JPG?raw=true)